Ahan Prakash: Club career

 Following some promising performances at a youth level, Ahan joined developmental team Indian Arrows in 2020.

 On 10 January 2021, he made his Ileague debut, against Churchill Brothers, in a 5–2 loss.
 He went on to collect seven more appearances in the I-League as his club finished second to last in the table, maturing significantly as a goalkeeper and leaving his mark in the league's history book.

 On 14 February 2021, he became the youngest recipient of the Hero of the Match, in the history of I-League, earning a clean sheet in a 1–0 win against Mohammedan.
 Later, he became the youngest captain in the history of I-League, leading his team to a 3–0 victory against NEROCA, on 6 March 2021.

+On 6 January 2023, Ahan signed for Mumbai City FC on a contract valid until May 2026.

 International career

 After joining the national trial camp in Bhubaneswar in 2018, Ahan was selected on his second attempt, as he joined the Under-16 and Under-17 national football teams (under Coach Shuvendu Panda) for several different exposure tours, including the Future Champions Tournament in Johannesburg and a Tri-Nation Series in Dubai.
-During April and May of 2019, he also represented India's Under-15 Team in the Torneo delle Nazioni in Italy.
+During April and May 2019, he also represented India's Under-15 Team in the Torneo delle Nazioni in Italy.